ornl-epics/etherip/README.md

 The Java implementation is currently only the basic read/write library with unit tests to demonstrate the functionality.

-For basic read/write, see test/etherip/EtherIPDemo.java
+For basic read/write, see test/etherip/EtherIPDemo.java or Main.java for a simple command line tool.

 For a 'scan list' that reads tags all the time, but also allows writing them, see test/etherip/scan/ScanListTest.java